 After publishing a new blog post you should do various things to ensure your new content looks good, and that people can find and read it.
 Here are 5 things you should do straight after you hit that publish button on a new blog post.

 It may sound obvious, but one of the first things to do straight after publishing is to check the article looks ok.
 It’s one final check before you leave it to the world.

-As well as desktop view you should also check the mobile view.
-For example in case you added html elements that didn’t format properly.
+As well as the desktop view you should also check the mobile view.
+For example, in case you added HTML elements that didn’t format properly.
 This has caused problems for me in the past with tables being too wide for a mobile screen.

 Here are a few things to check once you’ve published:

 - The blog post looks good on desktop

 - The URL is what you wanted.
 As sometimes you may change the title during your draft but forget to update the URL

 - Your title is correctly capitalised.